DaveMielke/NBP/b2g/doc/UserInterface/Features/special.rst

 ~~~~~~

 Speech is supported.
 It's enabled by default.
 Pressing Space+VolumeUp enables
 it, and pressing Space+VolumeDown disables it.
-Another (legacy) way to disable
-it is to press VolumeDown and VolumeUp together.

 * To interrupt what's currently being spoken, press Backward+VolumeDown.